 Everyone’s teeth grinding is different and unique, but usually, all stem from a similar source.
 People who clench their jaw and grind their teeth during the day are typically triggered by stress, anxiety, tension, or even concentration.
-People who grind their teeth at night can be triggered by hyperactivity, sleep apnea, or acid reflux.
+People who do it at night can be triggered by hyperactivity, sleep apnea, or acid reflux.
 Nighttime grinding can even be a side effect of certain medications.
 Grinding your teeth in your sleep can cause a lot of damage unknowingly since it can go on for a while before you figure out it’s happening.
 Along with teeth grinding, people may not realize how hard they are clenching their jaw, which can lead to headaches.

-- Mouthguards and splints – If you grind your teeth in your sleep, custom-made mouthguards can protect your teeth and reduce the strain on your jaw.
+If you grind your teeth in your sleep, custom-made mouthguards can protect your teeth and reduce the strain on your jaw.
 Custom-made mouthguards are molded specifically to your jaw’s and teeth’ shape, making it pretty comfortable as it fits perfectly in your mouth.

-- Jaw muscle exercises – Exercising your jaw will help relax your facial muscles.
+Exercising your jaw will help relax your facial muscles.
 Once relaxed, it’s easier to keep proper alignment of your jaw.
 You can ask your dentist for at-home exercises or see a physical therapist.

 Teeth grinding isn’t just harmful to your teeth.
 It is harmful to your jaw too!
 It can go as far as changing your appearance since your jaw can get misaligned and change shape.
-Tooth grinding can lead to severe headaches and inhibit the motion of your mouth.
+This can lead to severe headaches and inhibit the motion of your mouth.
 It’s common to have muscle and joint pain that makes chewing hard.

-Teeth grinding can lead to the following:
+It can lead to the following:

 - Jaw shape changes

-- Clicking noises in jaw
+- Clicking noises in the jaw

 - Limited range of motion